Lilly Singh’s superpowers: One YouTubers’ rise to the top of the Internet

 Success begets success, and Singh has lately attracted increasingly big names to co-star in her videos, including Seth Rogen and James Franco, Selena Gomez, Kunal Nayyar and The Rock.
 She interviewed Michelle Obama and Malala Yousafzai about the importance of girls’ education, and last month talked with Bill Gates about development issues.

-So why, if she could become a global superstar while working out of a Toronto suburb, did Singh need to move to Los Angeles?
+So why, if she could become a global superstar while working out of a Toronto suburb, did Singh need to move to Los Angeles in the fall of 2015?
+(She rented a loft for a year before finding this dream home.)
 As the Canadian government looks to overhaul the antiquated system of laws, regulations and incentives that helped create our domestic media industry, is there something it could do to keep creators like her at home?

 “Do they have a way to stop winter yet?”
 Singh asks.
 (She’s only half-kidding: “I can’t express to you how much I dislike being cold,” she says.
 “I’m a different human being solely because of the weather.
 I’m, like, four times more productive in L.A. than I would be in Toronto.”)